-Last week’s piece, The Case Against Homework, articulated several points of view against homework as standard practice for teachers.
+In another of our blog posts, The Case Against Homework, we articulated several points of view against homework as standard practice for teachers.
 However, a variety of lessons, content-related and beyond, can be taught or reinforced through homework and are worth exploring.
+Read on!

 Four ways homework aids students’ academic achievement

 Homework provides an opportunity for parents to interact with and understand the content their students are learning so they can provide another means of academic support for students.
 Memphis Parent writer Glenda Faye Pryor-Johnson says that, “When your child does homework, you do homework,” and notes that this is an opportunity for parents to model good behavior for their children.

 Pryor-Johnson also identifies four qualities children develop when they complete homework that can help them become high-achieving students:

 While these cannot be measured on standardized tests, perseverance has garnered a lot of attention as an essential skill for successful students.
 Regular accomplishments like finishing homework build self-esteem, which aids students’ mental and physical health.
 Responsibility and time management are highly desirable qualities that benefit students long after they graduate.

 NYU and Duke professors refute the idea that homework is unrelated to student success

 In response to the National School Board Association’s Center for Public Education’s findings that homework was not conclusively related to student success, historian and NYU professor Diane Ravitch contends that the study’s true discovery was that students who did not complete homework or who lacked the resources to do so suffered poor outcomes.